dozoisch/react-redux-provide/README.md

 ### getInstance (Object state, Function callback)

 Uses [`instantiateProvider`](#instantiateprovider) to get some provider instance based on some `state` - i.e., same method used when providing some instance to components.

+### createInstance (Object state, Function callback)

+Just like `getInstance` but ensures the initial states are replicated.

 ### setStates (Object states)